marcusasplund/geocode/README.md

 ```
 2. Place the `input.csv` file in the same directory as the script.

-3.Run the script using the following command:
+3. Run the script using the following command:

 ```bash
 python geocode_csv.py